B-UMMI/chewBBACA/CHEWBBACA/docs/user/getting_started/quick_start.rst

 .. note::
 	The CreateSchema module creates a schema seed with one representative allele per locus in the schema.
-To include more allele variants in the schema, we recommend starting by performing allele calling with the set of genome assemblies/coding sequences used for schema creation.
+To include more allele variants in the schema, we recommend starting by performing allele calling with the set of genome assemblies/CDSs used for schema creation.

 Option 3 - Adapt an external schema